Books:

 Exhibition and Catalog Essays:

 - “Where is Everyone?
 Faculty as Resident Artists.”
-This Exhibition is not an Exhibition (Libby Leshgold Gallery, Vancouver, 2022).
+This Exhibition is not an Exhibition (Libby Leshgold Gallery, 2022).
 Link to PDF.

-- “Celina de Leon: I am the same, I am always changing” (RBC Media Gallery, Vancouver, 2022).
+- “Celina de Leon: I am the same, I am always changing” (RBC Media Gallery, 2022).
 Link to PDF Here.

-- “Lens on Lye: Turn on, Turn in” (Govett-Brewster Art Gallery, New Plymouth, 2020).
+- “Lens on Lye: Turn on, Turn in” (Govett-Brewster Art Gallery, 2020).
 Link here.

-- “Robert Breer’s Blazes: Animation on Fire” (Carnegie Museum of Art, Pittsburgh, 2018).
-Link here.
+- “Robert Breer’s Blazes: Animation on Fire.”
+(Carnegie Museum of Art, 2018).
+Link to PDF Here.

-- “How the Sausage Gets Made: Recent works by Weronika Stepien and Stephen Wichuk” (Grunt Gallery, Vancouver, 2016).
+- “How the Sausage Gets Made: Recent works by Weronika Stepien and Stephen Wichuk” (Grunt Gallery, 2016).
 Link to PDF here.